PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 arguments, fresh/shared scope identity, and instrumented order before switching to a delegate; validate sequentially, commit and push, and do not create a pull request.

+## Explicit late SPP/concat-unary-conv orchestration: completed state

+The characterized pair now delegates to `passes/late_spp_concat_unary_conv_orchestration.py`.
+A frozen `LateSPPConcatUnaryConvContext` contains only ModelIR, layout state, and diagnostics.
+The SPP and concat/unary/conv cleanup owners are imported directly from their existing pass modules; the phase module does not import the central lowerer.

+`LATE_SPP_CONCAT_UNARY_CONV_PASS_IDS` declares the exact two-step order.
+Every builder call constructs one fresh `ModelIRPassStateScope` from the context's ModelIR/layout pair and attaches the identical scope, ModelIR, layout, and diagnostics values to both immutable invocations.
+The shared executor validates both IDs before running an owner.

+The historical helper is now a four-line zero-argument delegate at the same sole terminal boundary between strided-slice/pad/concat bridge recovery and shape-extract layout recovery.
+Architecture accounting combines both stable IDs with all remaining direct owner calls.
+The runtime efficiency fixture now executes the explicit phase runner and still proves one graph-index build with reuse by the second cleanup.

+Sequential validation completed as follows:

+- focused late SPP/concat-unary-conv orchestration: `7 passed in 0.61s`;
+- focused orchestration plus ordered architecture:
+  `255 passed in 19.72s`;
+- pass-efficiency: `30 passed in 0.55s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 11.06s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, runtime pass order, invocation multiplicity, shared-scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory and characterize another small still-central shared- scope cluster before changing production.
+The 17-line boundary-batchmatmul/ input-unary pair is a likely candidate, but first freeze all of its actual callback and outer phase boundaries.
+Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.